sam-kenney/snake/README.md

 - Don't run into the walls or yourself.
 - Press Space or Escape to pause the game.
 - Press R to restart the game.
+- Input is a bit buggy so be careful with your APM otherwise you might crash into yourself.

 ## How to run